Particular/docs.particular.net/nservicebus/scalability-and-ha/distributor/publish-subscribe.md

 ## Example Topology

 Given one logical publisher P1, and two logical subscribers SA and SB.
 Each has a number of physical nodes (colored in blue) and some NServiceBus infrastructure (colored in orange).
-For now, we're going to assume that both SA and SB are already subscribed, each specifying the left port of its distributor as its public endpoint.
+For now assume that both SA and SB are already subscribed, each specifying the left port of its distributor as its public endpoint.

 ![logical pub/sub and physical distribution 1](nservicebus-pubsub-1.png)